2D-Hydraulic Modeling of the Rossum Drive Reach of the Big Thompson Flood Recovery

 This modeling work explored three scenarios; 1.
 As-is streamflow response, 2.
 Adding a single auxillary channgel, and 3.
 Adding two auxillary channels.

-I did not have streamflow to calibrate to, so instead, used observations from the an engineer with the City of Loveland to calibrate based on observed inundation
+I did not have streamflow to calibrate to, so instead, used observations from an engineer with the City of Loveland.
+This way, we

-at a known flows.
+were able to calibrate based on observed inundation at a known flows.

 Velocity and shear stress from the model were used by a colleague to design bank stabilization using the willow-post method.

-Hour senior design team was awarded
+Our senior design team was awarded

 first place at CSU's Senior Design Showcase in Spring 2016.